LarrysGIT/LSAutoPurchaseTBC/README.md

 Talk to a merchant, and run the macro again, if the merchant has right items available, the macro will do the purchase.

 ![image info](./Images/2.png)

+# Other version?

+Currently I am only foucs on TBC, not playing others, so only TBC is provided here.